• Skip to primary navigation

 Day 1

-• Toast the bread on a dark toaster setting.
+• Toast - toast the bread on a dark toaster setting.
 The darker the toast, the darker the kvas will be, a little blackness is ok. (dont burn the toast too dark)

-• Fill large stock pot with 5 quarts of water and bring to a boil.
-Remove from heat, add toast and leave to infuse overnight.
+• Steep - fill large stock pot with 5 quarts of water and bring to a boil.
+Remove from heat, add toast and leave to infuse.

 Day 2

-• Strain the bread drink using a cheesecloth to remove any bread floaties.
+• Strain - using a cheesecloth, strain the bread drink to remove any bread floaties.
 Discard the bread.

-• Quickly warm up the kvas on the stove, until it is warm and around 35°C/95°F. Don't heat water higher than 110°F/45°C, or it will kill the yeast.
+• Lightly Warm - pour into a clean pot and quickly warm on the stove until it is warm, around 95°F (35°C).
+Don't heat water higher than 110°F (45°C), or it will kill the yeast.
 If the water is cold, the yeast won't activate.

-• Remove warmed Kvass from heat.
+• Initial Fermentation - Remove warmed Kvass from heat.
 Add the yeast, sugar, honey and raisins.
 Stir to make sure the sugar and honey are fully dissolved.
-Allow to sit for about 8 hours.
-You will see foam and bubbles start to form in the Kvass.
+Allow to sit at room temperature for about 8 hours (can ferment for 24-48 hours for stronger Kvass).
+You will see foam and bubbles start to form.

 Video